 Dangers of Neglecting 301 Redirect in Some circumstances

 I started blogging at a time that I had no knowledge of SEO practices.
 I wrote so many posts that I didn’t optimize for search engine presence; No KEYWORD targeting, URLs off-topic and so many other poor SEO practices.
-These posts all got index by search engines but never made it far.
+These posts all got indexed by search engines but never made it far.
 They got lost at the tail end of my blog.
-So many of these posts are still very valid with lots of information that i still want to publish now that I have a better sense of the need for optimizing my posts.
+So many of these posts are still very valid with lots of information that I still want to publish now that I have a better sense of the need for optimizing my posts.

 At first I said, why worry yourself?
 Just copy the contents from the old post to a new post and delete the old one.
 I did that for about 3 posts but the results were not so encouraging.
 The old posts were already indexed and I was still seeing them on Google even though they no longer exist. after sometimes, I started having the problem of content duplication which really had a negative effect on my blog.
-I started asking Google to unindex my old post as they no longer exist but no help came through.
+I started asking Google to unindex my old posts as they no longer exist but no help came through.
 So, I started looking for solutions to the problem and behold, the solution was 301 redirect.
 301 redirect did not only tell readers and crawlers that my old links have been moved permanently to a new url, it also passed a much needed link juice to my new post and made them to rank well.
 After this experience and findings, I decided to write a post on 301 redirect and how to implement it on blogger blog since most of the things I write on my blogging niche are the things that I have learned in the course of blogging and implement on my blog at one time or the other.

 Note that if you need to redirect links from a different domain to a link in another domain name, it is best to use a canonical tag.